 Decide upon the color of your bath bomb and add the coloring now.
 This is an excellent selection of colors [Check price on Amazon].
-You’ll never be stuck for find a color again.
-These can be intermixed to to create yet further shades and colors.
+You’ll never be stuck to find a color again.
+These can be intermixed to create yet further shades and colors.

 You are looking for a really good mix that will stick together.
 If the mix remains a bit dry and powdery, so much so that the mix falls apart when you try to press it together.
 Add a little water.

 The best way to do this is from a spray bottle if possible.
 This will help prevent any fizzing action going off at this stage. you want to keep all that fizz for bath time!

 If you do not have a spray bottle then add the water just a drop at a time, until the mix will hold together well and it feels ready to go into your molds.

 Now take your bath bomb molds and prepare to add the mixture to them

 No Coconut Oil Bath Bombs – Why?